AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Quickstarts/getting-started-rom.md

 2. Click the navigation icon ![](images\icon_navigation_bigger.png) (upper left corner) and click **Asset Explorer** (under Visualization).

-    The Asset Explorer displays the available assets.
+    The asset explorer displays the available assets.
 In this example, it provides an overview of the health of the fleet of trucks.

-    Tip: Click on the icons (upper right corner) to toggle between the card and table views of the assets.
+    Tip: Click on the icons in the toolbar to toggle between the card and table views of the assets.
     ![Card/Table View](images\AssetEditor_icons.png)

 1. Scan through the assets and identify any assets with a problematic status.